Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 Suppose there is a configuration $\q$, of $n'$ points, along with an edge measurement ensemble $H$ that allows for trilateration such that $\v^-=\la H,\q \ra^2$.
 We also suppose that no two points in $\q$ are coincident.

 Suppose that $\v^-$ is contained in $\v$ as a subsequence of values.
 Let $G^-$ be the subsequence of edges in $G$ corresponding to $\v^-$.
-Let $\p_S$ be the subconfiguration of $\p$ indexed by the vertices within the support of $G^-$.
+Let $\p_S$ be the subconfiguration of $\p$ indexed by the vertices that are endpoints of edges in the support of $G^-$.

 Then there is a vertex relabeling of $\p_S$ such that, up to congruence, $\q=\p_S$.
 Moreover, under this vertex relabeling, $G^-=H$. \end{theorem} \end{mdframed}

 The assumption that no two points in $\q$ are coincident is required.
 Otherwise one could create a $\q$ that is identical to $\p$ except that one high valence vertex in $(G,\p)$ is split in $(H,\q)$ into two distinct vertices with coincident locations, each with enough edges to the rest of $\q$ so that both new vertices can be trilaterated.